JACoW-org/docs-IPAC/docs/PaperEditing/Editor/assign.md

 ![](../img/editorassign.png)

-Editables can be filtered by several criteria allowing you to choose the editables which are more suitable to your local environment or experties (e.g. Word or LaTeX files).
+Editables can be filtered by several criteria allowing you to choose those which are more suitable to your local environment or expertise (e.g. Word or LaTeX files).

+You can either select them by way of the select boxes to the left and then click on "**Assign to Myself**" or you can click on the title directly.
+This will open the editing timeline of that paper.
+You then can pick up that paper from that page directly (please see the "*Unassign*" link in the first image of the [Editing a document](edit.md) page).

 If the self-assignment option is not enabled, then the editor will see directly in the list of editables which ones have been assigned to them by the editor-in-chief.

 ## List of assignments

-In the list of editables, just click on the “EDITOR” column header, to sort the editables by assigned Editor’s name and retrieve the ones which  are assigned to you.
+In the list of editables, just click on the "Filter" button: you can then retrieve only the editables assigned to you.
+Similarly, you can use the filter button to only display some editables according to their status etc.

 ![](../img/editorlist.png)

+Please note that by clicking on the column header you will be able to sort the list by that field (second click = reverse sort).

+By clicking on the editable title you can access its editing timeline and actually perform the editing as described in the [Editing a document](edit.md) page.